Azure/bicep-lz-vending/main.bicep.parameters.md

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

-The name of the resource group to create the virtual network in.
+The name of the Resource Group to create the Virtual Network in that is created by this module.

+- Type: String

 ### virtualNetworkResourceGroupLockEnabled

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

-Enables the deployment of a `CanNotDelete` resource locks to the virtual networks resource group.
+Enables the deployment of a `CanNotDelete` resource locks to the Virtual Networks Resource Group that is created by this module.

+- Type: Boolean

 - Default value: `True`